chocolatey/choco-wiki/CommandsReference.md

 You can pass options and switches in the following ways:

+ * Unless stated otherwise, an option/switch should only be passed one time.
+Otherwise you may find weird/non-supported behavior.
  * `-`, `/`, or `--` (one character switches should not use `--`)
  * **Option Bundling / Bundled Options**: One character switches can be bundled. e.g. `-d` (debug), `-f` (force), `-v` (verbose), and `-y`